-All boats shall have an identification number moulded into the deck under the bow eye or into the transom, which shall be either the sail number or a unique production number.
+All boats shall have an identification number moulded into the deck under the bow eye or into the transom, which shall be

-Boats with sail numbers from 148200 shall display a unique

-The latest edition of the ILCA Class Rules and By-Laws are World Sailing Building Plaque that has been purchased by the builder from the International Laser Class Association.
+Boats with sail numbers from 148200 shall display a unique World Sailing Building Plaque that has been purchased by the builder from the International Laser Class Association.
 The plaque shall display the sail number of the boat issued by the International Laser Class Association and shall be permanently fixed in the rear of the cockpit by the builder.